seandi/etf-assistant/README.md

 5. [Optional] enable the service to automatically start on reboot with `sudo systemctl enable minio.service`

 #### Config file
-Create a `.env` file with all configurations; a `sample_env` is provided as reference which only requires to add your private keys for OpenAI and Langfuse and user/password for MinIO.
+Create a `.env` file with all private keys (i.e. OpenAI, Blob storage, etc.); a `sample_env` is provided with the list of fields to set.

 #### Sample data
 A `sample_data.zip` file is provided with a few sample data that are enough to test the main functionalities.